 We spend our days with research and conversations with tech buyers and vendors which creates bias in our research.
 We are starting to work with advisors that are:

 - Only concerned with the objectivity and accuracy of the content that they review.
 They will not be financially compensated by us which limits our influence on them.
 They will also not be affiliated with any technology provider

 - They will know the topic they are reviewing well.
 For more commercially focused topics, we will work with experts with more than 10 years of experience in a leading companies.
 For more academic topics, we will work with computer science PhDs with industry experience or professors.

 Will experts be 100% objective?
 No. Their experience in the specific companies that they worked in and the tools they used can lead to bias.
 However, this is just a fact of working with experts and they will not have any financial motivation to be biased.

 We are seeking out experts who can help us create more objective articles.
-Feel free to reach out to us at if you have more than 10 years of industry experience or a PhD in a related field, are not affiliated with any technology solution provider and are willing to support us by reviewing our articles in your field without any compensation other than more visibility for your personal brand.
+Feel free to reach out to us at if you have more than 10 years of industry experience or a PhD in a related field, are not affiliated with any technology solution provider and are willing to support us by reviewing our articles in your field.

-Reach out to us at [email protected].
+For your questions, partnership opportunities or other requests, reach out to us.
 We help companies to find the right AI solutions and AI companies to improve their products and communication.